 As part of our outreach program, 150 students from Loyola College Chennai are going to visit RIDE in November this year.
 The event will be held in two batches at 70 to 80 students each staying for one week.
 They are going to visit the RIDE Education Center in Arpakam and surrounding villages.
 After a presentation about the RIDE program, given by RIDE director Mr. S. Jeyaraj, the students will gain essential knowledge about village life.
 Thereafter, a model game about village infrastructure and facilities will be prepared in groups.
 As students play an important role in future India, RIDE looks forward to offer this program hereby spreading its message about “Education to Empower”.

 The financial resources for realizing this project have been partly raised through the “Love to Learn 300″ project at betterplace.org.
-Thanks again to all donors who have made it possible to improve the living conditions of some of the poorest children in the area of Kanchipuram.
-As there have been currently 70% of the project funded, we would like to enourage you to fill up the remaining financial gap in order to reach 100% funding.
-Every small donation is welcome!
+Thanks again to all donors who have made it possible to improve the living conditions of some of the needy children.
+As there have been currently LIONS CLUB and few donors helping this project we would like to encourage you to help RIDE to help small orphanages and NGOs who are concern about children.
+Every small donations welcome.

 Around 10 years back RIDE has started a pilot project with its first Self Help Groups (SHG) in the village Musaravakkam not far from Kanchipuram.
 We have organized meetings, educated the women and empower them to form units and found their own businesses within a Self Help Group Business.
 Now Musaravakkam has about 4,000 inhabitants and about 45 of them are organized into 35 self dependent and sustainable SHGs.